cherti/xattrvi/README.md

     optional arguments:
-      -h, --help            show this help message and exit -v
-      -e STDENC, --encoding STDENC
+      -h, --help            show this help message and exit -e STDENC, --encoding STDENC
-                            encoding to be used for value-decoding
-      -s, --edit-symlinks   edit xattributes of symlink itself instead of the targetfile
+                            encoding to be used for value-decoding, defaults to utf-8 -s, --edit-symlinks   edit xattributes of symlink itself instead of the targetfile
       --hide-undecodable    hide entries whose value could not be decoded properly